 Trick or Treating

 Trick or treat originated centuries ago.
-In Ireland, the poor would go from door to door at rich people's homes and ask for food, kindling, or money.
+In Ireland, the poor would go from door to door to rich people's homes and ask for food, kindling, or money.
 They would then use what they collected for their celebrations on Halloween.

 This is the traditional dinner to have on Halloween night before you head out for an evening of fun and mischief.
-It is a simple dish made with boiled potatoes, curly kale (a type of cabbage) and raw onions.
+It is a simple dish made with boiled potatoes, curly kale (a type of cabbage), and raw onions.

-Traditionally coins were wrapped in pieces of cleans paper and slipped into children’s colcannon for them to find and keep.
+Traditionally coins were wrapped in pieces of clean paper and slipped into children’s colcannon for them to find and keep.
 Sometimes people also hide a ring in the colcannon.
 Whoever finds the ring will be married within the year.

 Halloween Colcannon Recipe (Serves 4)